Werto7/Forumix/README.md

 # Forumix
 A concept of a forum software

-The login function is currently not working.
+The login function works, but the register function is currently not working.

+gnupg is required.